 Importing cars and car parts

-If you are looking to import a car, van, lorry, or coach, there is a lot of red tape to consider.
-For example, license plate registration, taxes such as the BPM tax, product requirements and product liability.
+Rules apply to the import of cars, vans, lorrys, and coachs.
+For example, licence plate registration, taxes such as the BPM tax, product requirements and product liability.
 It is easier to import vehicles and parts from EU countries than it is from non-EU countries.
-If you import car parts, you do not have to deal with BPM tax or license plate registration, but you will have to meet product requirements and observe product liability rules.
+If you import car parts, you do not have to deal with BPM tax or licence plate registration, but you will have to deal with product requirements and product liability rules.

 If you import a car from the US or another non-EU country, you will have to pay import duties, while car imports from Germany and other EU countries are not subject to import duties.
 Import duty rates are the same for new and used cars and car parts.